Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Open Athena
 ![Carole Raddato - Statue of Athena wearing a Corinthian helmet - CC Share Alike license](./assets/athena_thumb.jpg)

 Open Athena is a project to enable precision indirect fires that disrupt conventional combined arms warfare.
-This is accomplished by combining consumer rotary-wing aircraft (drones) [sensor data embedded in still images](./drone_sensor_data_blurb.md) with [an offline-ready Digital Elevation Model](./EIO_fetch_geotiff_example.md) to provide the instant location of target
+This is accomplished by combining consumer rotary-wing aircraft (drones) [sensor data embedded in still images](./drone_sensor_data_blurb.md) with [an offline-ready Digital Elevation Model](./EIO_fetch_geotiff_example.md) to provide the instant location of targets

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍